abbreviatedman/react-full-stack-database/readme.md

 4. In terminal, use command `npm install express`

-5. On `index.js`, import express and write the function to listen to the server:
+5. In `index.js`, import express and write the function to listen to the server:

 ```js
 const express = require("express");